ftomaz-c/freeCodeCamp/Responsive Web Design/README.md

 ## Welcome to my Responsive Web Design Portfolio! 🚀

-In this repository I'll showcase my journey in building webpages that can adapt  across various devices and screen sizes.
+In this repository I'll showcase my journey in building webpages.
 It is an attempt of learn more about HTML and CSS for web development.

 This course is divided in 5 parts and at the end of each part there is a related project.
 These projects are required to get the certification.